 Central Sonoma Watershed Project

-In 1958, the Sonoma County Flood Control and Water Conservation District (now Sonoma Water) and the USDA Soil Conservation Service (now Natural Resources Conservation Service [NRCS]) developed the Central Sonoma Watershed Work Plan (1958 Plan) to combat recurring flood damage in Sonoma County.
-The 1958 Plan covered 163,000 acres of the Laguna de Santa Rosa, Mark West, and Santa Rosa Creek watersheds (Figure 1); however, it explicitly focused on mitigating flooding in the 50,000-acre Santa Rosa Creek subwatershed through an integrated network of channels, detention reservoirs, and diversion structures (flood facilities) that were completed between 1962 and 1988.
-Collectively, these flood facilities are known as the Central Sonoma Watershed Project (CSWP).
-Sonoma Water maintains and operates the CSWP, which includes facilities along Santa Rosa, Matanzas, Paulin, Spring, and Brush Creeks that protect the City of Santa Rosa and surrounding rural areas (Figure 2).
+In 1958, the Sonoma County Flood Control and Water Conservation District (now Sonoma Water) and the USDA Soil Conservation Service (now Natural Resources Conservation Service) developed the Central Sonoma Watershed Work Plan to combat recurring flood damage in Sonoma County.
+The 1958 plan covered 163,000 acres of the Laguna de Santa Rosa, Mark West and Santa Rosa Creek watersheds (Figure 1); however, it explicitly focused on mitigating flooding in the 50,000-acre Santa Rosa Creek subwatershed through an integrated network of channels, detention reservoirs, and diversion structures that were completed between 1962 and 1988.
+Collectively, these flood facilities are known as the Central Sonoma Watershed Project.
+Sonoma Water maintains and operates the Central Sonoma Watershed Project, which includes facilities along Santa Rosa, Matanzas, Paulin, Spring, and Brush Creeks that protect the City of Santa Rosa and surrounding rural areas (Figure 2).

-The Central Sonoma Watershed project includes flood protection reservoirs that were built in the late 1960s to reduce flooding in the Santa Rosa area.
-These reservoirs are:
+The Central Sonoma Watershed project includes the flood protection reservoirs listed below that were built in the late 1960s to reduce flooding in the Santa Rosa area.

 video en español